 Leila has edited award-winning and bestselling fiction and nonfiction books for readers of all ages.
 Her authors have included award-winning actors Viola Davis and Bob Balaban; New York Times bestselling authors Gayle Forman, Max Brallier, and Ame Dyckman; National Book Award Finalist Elizabeth Partridge; MacArthur Fellow Xu Bing; and many more.
 Leila has also managed classic children’s publishing properties including Corduroy, Angelina Ballerina, Ferdinand, The Snowy Day, and others.

-Leila is the author of six critically acclaimed novels for children and young adults, including This Song Will Save Your Life and Once Was a Time.
+Leila is the author of eight critically acclaimed novels for children and young adults, including This Song Will Save Your Life and Once Was a Time.
 Her books have been optioned for stage and screen, selected for many state award lists, translated into a dozen languages, and received numerous starred reviews.
 Learn more about her writing at leilasales.com.

 Leila was born in Boston, Massachusetts; received her degree from the University of Chicago; and worked at Penguin Random House in New York City.
-She is now based in Austin, Texas, and speaks about books and publishing all over the world.
+She is now based in Austin, Texas, and she speaks about books and publishing all over the world.

 Meghan Maria McCullough is a children’s book editor based in New York City, with experience at HarperCollins, Levine Querido, Scholastic, and Penguin Random House.
 She holds an MFA in Writing for Children and Young Adults from The New School.